tholden/RobustRealRateRulesReplication/README.md

 ## Overview

 The code in this replication package produces the numerical results, tables and figures from the paper "Robust Real Rate Rules" by [Tom D. Holden](https://www.tholden.org/) and from its [supplemental appendices](https://zenodo.org/records/10037239) (Holden 2024).
 The `Inputs` folder contains the source data, from [FRED](https://fred.stlouisfed.org/), [ALFRED](https://alfred.stlouisfed.org/), [the Survey of Professional Forecasters](https://www.philadelphiafed.org/surveys-and-data/real-time-data-research/median-forecasts), [Bauer & Swanson (2023)](https://www.michaeldbauer.com/files/FOMC_Bauer_Swanson.xlsx) and [Känzig (2021)](https://github.com/dkaenzig/oilsupplynews).
-All processing is performed by the MATLAB script `Main.m`, which saves all results in the `Outputs` folder, and which completes in around two minutes on a machine with 28 cores.
+All processing is performed by the MATLAB script `Main.m`, which saves all results in the `Outputs` folder, and which completes in around 90 seconds on a machine with 28 cores.
 Completion time may be proportionally longer on machines with fewer cores.

 ## Data Availability and Provenance Statements